slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"There is no skill called business.
 Avoid business magazines and business classes." (...)
 "Anyone who attempts to serve a customer at a new level of quality and scale is an entrepreneur.
 Anyone who does not, is not." (...)
 "To build product, «make something people want».
-To create art, make something «you» want.
-(The best do both)." (...)
+To create art, make something «you» want." (...)
 "You are not building a product.
 You are solving a problem." (...)
 "Startups are a theory about something the market wants, but doesn’t yet exist." (...)
 "You only have to be right once." (...)